Para leer la versión en español de este artículo, hacé click acá.

-For much of its short history, Mian was amongst the only restaurants in the pocket-sized Barrio Chino to offer a realm of possibilities outside the identical fare that lines Calle Arribeños while remaining a populist choice for the neighborhood’s everyday chum.
+For much of its short history, Mian was amongst the only restaurants in the pocket-sized Barrio Chino to offer a realm of possibilities outside the identical fare that lines Calle Arribeños while remaining a popular choice for the neighborhood’s everyday chum.
 And then, as quickly as I found myself chomping down on anis glazed chicken feet (not my thing, turns out) and chilled pork stomach with smacks of red chile (surprisingly addictive, I learned), the cult soup shop next to the train tracks shuttered up.

 Initial rumors suggested the sisters were just on vacation; months went by and my favorite grocer insisted they were gone for good.